 - Besides, weakness of breath

 - Finally, Swelling of hands or feet

-Depending on your haemoglobin level and the symptoms you are experiencing, anaemia can range from mild to life-threatening.
+Depending on your hemoglobin level and the symptoms you are experiencing, anaemia can range from mild to life-threatening.
 Some of these symptoms are more severe than others.
-Your doctor will explain your haemoglobin level and the severity of your anaemia.
+Your doctor will explain your hemoglobin level and the severity of your anaemia.

 Tell your doctor or nurse immediately if you have any of these symptoms.
 If you can’t get to your cancer care team right now, you need immediate care in an emergency room.

 Cells and tissues throughout the body use oxygen as fuel.
 This oxygen is supplied by red blood cells.
 Anaemia occurs when the number of red blood cells in a patient is low.